lietuviskalba/orc_ramp/README.md

 My game development

+Concept:
-Concept of a player moving in one direction, shooting arrows at a fixed interval, only able to move with rotations.
+Player moves in one direction, shoots arrows at a fixed interval, only able to move with rotations.